 Typically for me, I realise far too late that the holidays are looming and end up just winging it.
 Badly.

-So, if you are in Hertfordshire any time over the holidays then this may be a useful list for you.
+So, if you are in Hertfordshire any time over the holidays then this may be a useful list for you; we are lucky in this county as there are so many beautiful places to visit.
 It includes places I’ve visited or those that I intend to visit with the girls and/or Jude.
 I was originally going to write a piece on places to visit with Jude over the Easter holidays but realised that this would be an incredibly short list and would involve pretty much anywhere with a lift!

 Anyway, here goes…